hoangsonww/DevVerse-SWE-Blog/README.md

 The flow is: First, call the `/api/verify-email` route to verify the user's email address.
 Then, call the `/api/reset-password` route to reset the user's password associated with that email address.

+All other routes are standard Supabase routes for user authentication and profile/favorites management.

 ## Docker & Dev Container Configuration